Tapacuk/TestProblem/README.md

 # TestProblem
 TestProblem solution
 # Usage
-To Run the application click Run.bat file, which starts the program automatically
+To Run the application:
+1. Upload the project
+2. Enter dist folder and choose your operation system
+3. Run TestProblem.exe